Automated Lead Generation for More Agency Leads (Step-by-Step)

 Even an agency owner with the most amazing results can have trouble generating leads from time to time.

-It may sound scary to leave your inflow of leads up to software and we hope to show how huge this could be for your agency.
+It may sound scary to leave your inflow of agency leads up to software and I hope to show how huge this could be for your marketing agency.

-In this post there are five different ways to pull off automated lead generation, most of which I’d be willing to guess you’ve not heard of—and definitely not tried.
+In this post there are four different ways to pull off automated lead generation, most of which I’d be willing to guess you’ve not heard of—and definitely not tried.

 “Develop skills and tool sets that make you better than the best and faster than the rest.” — @gerhard20